-As we can see from the above images the load between 60 to 100 kg sits always on one shoulder.
-Frequently during their brutal 4.5 km journey the load moves from one shoulder to the other.
+As we can see from the images the load between 60 to 90 kg sulfur sits always on one shoulder.
+Frequently during their brutal 200 meters’ assent to the crater rim the burden moves from one side to the other.
 Meaning that the entire load weights continuously down on one shoulder.
 Anyone ever carried 75 kg (most of us struggle with 30 kg) know that this is a serious inhumane task.
 Now there is no point of thinking of developing mechanical ways of mining, which would mean no more work and income for many of the porters.
-Why not to design a yoke like device, perhaps manufactured by super strong, light weight and bouncing carbon fiber, that allows to attach two baskets.
-The carbon fiber device bends around the neck and is cushioned by some sort of material offering some protection to the bear skin.
-It would be amazing if as part of an engineering project a university could design a device that makes the brutally hard work of the porters a little more bearable.
+Why not to design a something device, that is simple, ingenious, cost effective to build, environmental friendly and foremost super practical.

 Perhaps you wish to join us in our efforts to bring just a little sunshine into the dull lives of these incredible hard working people.
 To do so, simply bring your aged cloth to Bali, give us a call and we will pick them up from your hotel.
 We will wash each piece and make 100% certain that each and every piece of cloth or shoes will reach the right person.

-To help a child please transfer funds to following accounts
+To help please transfer funds to following accounts

 - AC # Rupiah 1037023939